nationalarchives/front-end-development-guide/2016/bt-archives.md

 #### Reviewer comments

-* No evidence of lazyloading working
+* No evidence of lazyloading working for background images

 #### Developer(s) actions in response